raylutz/audit-engine-docsite/docs/about/privacy.md

 - To an entity involved in the sale of our business
 - Third parties to whom you or your agents authorize us to disclose your Personal Information in connection with products or Services we provide to you

 In order to provide advertisements and content that are more relevant to you, we and our advertising and content providers may collect certain types of Personal Information when you use our Media Properties (such as, by way of example, your email, the IP address of your device, the identifier on your mobile device, or cookies stored on your device).
 We or our advertising and content providers may combine this information with other information we have, or that we collect through other sources, and may share the information we collect with third parties to provide interest based or targeted advertising.
-If you would like to opt out from this use, or for more information, please see our [Cookie Policy](https://cm.azcentral.com/cookie-policy#) for more information.
+If you would like to opt out from this use, or for more information, please see our [Cookie Policy](#cookie-policy) for more information.

 If we decide to disclose Personal Information to additional categories of parties, we will update this Privacy Policy.

-## Do We Use "Cookies"?
+## Cookie Policy

-Yes.
 Cookies, SDKs, tracking pixels and similar technologies are small files that a website or mobile application stores on your device that recognizes the user’s browser or device and captures and remembers certain information.

 In general, we and our third-party providers and advertisers, use these technologies to optimize the functionality of the Media Properties, to help us understand how the Media Properties are used and to provide users with interest-based content or advertising based upon their browsing activities and interests.